Marcisbee/radi/README.md

 #### Browser Compatibility

-Radi.js currently is compatible with browsers that support ES6.
-In stable release v1 it will support ES5 compatible browsers and even some below that, yes - looking at IE8 too.
+Radi.js currently is compatible with browsers that support at least ES5.

 ## Ecosystem